jonshiach/graphics-notes/_sources/_pages/A_Importing_3D_models.md

 }
 ```

 This function is an example of an **asynchronous function** which is proceeded by the `async` keyword.
 An asynchronous function returns a **promise** which is a value that may not be available yet but will be resolved (or rejected) in the future.
-Promises are a way to hand asynchronous operations like fetching data and reading files.
+Promises are a way to handle asynchronous operations like fetching data and reading files.
 These allow us to use the `await` keyword to pause executing of the program until the promise is resolved.
 To use the `loadObj()` function we need to change the `main()` function to an asynchronous function and use the `await` keyword when calling it.

 ```javascript
 async function main() {